gregoryerik/pwdManager/README.md

 ## Suggestions

 If you continue to use this program on a regular basis, consider creating a custom bash command to run the program from the terminal easily.

+## TODO

+- Update the main file to use the prefixes instead of hard coding each colour.
+Possibly add new prefixes for that use
+- Pillow issue with current version